Inner Lens

 Within an Inner Lens experience you may encounter:

-• Photographic prompts that invite curiosity and new ways of seeing
+• photographic prompts that invite new ways of seeing

-• Opportunities for reflection through journaling, dialogue, or quiet observation
+• reflective practices such as journaling, dialogue, or quiet observation

 Participation is always invitational, allowing each person to engage at their own pace and in ways that feel comfortable and meaningful.